-"SEC.
+SEC.
 6C.
 TREATMENT OF TRANSACTIONS IN PERMITTED PAYMENT STABLECOINS.

+"(a) Authority to Broker, Trade, and Custody Permitted Payment Stablecoins.- Permitted payment stablecoins may be brokered, traded, or custodied by a broker, dealer, digital asset broker, or digital asset dealer or through an alternative trading system or digital asset trading system.

+- "(Db) redemption; - "(E) financial resources;

-- "(a) AUTHORITY TO BROKER, TRADE, AND CUSTODY PERMITTED PAYMENT STABLECOINS.-Permitted payment stablecoins may be brokered, traded, or custodied by a broker, dealer, digital asset broker, or digital asset dealer or through an alternative trading system or digital asset trading platformsystem. - "(b) Commission Jurisdiction.-The Commission shall only have jurisdiction over a transaction in a permitted payment stablecoin with respect to those circumstances in which a permitted payment stablecoin is brokered, traded, or custodied- - "(1) by a broker, dealer, digital asset broker, or digital asset dealer; or - "(2) through an alternative trading system or digital asset trading system. - "(c) Limitation.-Subsection (b) shall only apply to a transaction described in subsection (b) for the purposes of regulating the offer, execution, solicitation, or acceptance of a permitted payment stablecoin in those circumstances in which the permitted payment stablecoin is brokered, traded, or custodied- - "(1) by a broker, dealer, digital asset broker, or digital asset dealer; or - "(2) through an alternative trading system or digital asset trading system."
+Commission Jurisdiction.- The Commission shall only have jurisdiction over a transaction in a permitted payment stablecoin with respect to those circumstances in which a permitted payment stablecoin is brokered, traded, or custodied-

+- "(F1) collateral by a broker, dealer, digital asset broker, or digital asset dealer; or - "(G2) any other aspect of the operation of a permitted payment stablecoin issuer or permitted payment stablecoin through an alternative trading system or digital asset trading system. - "(c) Limitation.- Subsection (b) shall only apply to a transaction described in subsection (b) for the purposes of regulating the offer, execution, solicitation, or acceptance of a permitted payment stablecoin in those circumstances in which the permitted payment stablecoin is brokered, traded, or custodied- - "(1) by a broker, dealer, digital asset broker, or digital asset dealer; or - "(2) through an alternative trading system or digital asset trading system."